|

 Homework

 In today's classrooms, critical thinking is evaluated by homework, in-class quizzes and exams.
 Obviously, in-class activities have the added benefit of being monitored to ensure that the submitted work reflects the true ability of the learner.
 But, it is technologically possible to create an online homework system that reports a reasonably accurate assessment of the learner's ability.
 The key is to randomly assign similar questions such that no two students have the same problem set and that any help obtained on a problem will require the "helper" to demonstrate their thinking process from start to finish.
 Even in algorithmically generated questions, this is not the case as "short-cuts" are possible to just "get the answer."
-Chem21Labs' homework problems are generated from "problem groups" (a single problem group contains 5 - 25 "similar" questions) that covers the major topics of each chapter.
+Chem21Labs' homework problems are generated from "problem groups" (a single problem group contains 5 - 25 "similar" questions over the same concept) that covers the major topics of each chapter.
 Assume there are 5 problem groups containing 10 problems (a-j) in each group (50 problems in the question pool).
-Student 1 has problems 1b,2g,3j,4a,5c and their study partner has 1c,2e,3f,4j,5h .
+Student 1 has problems 1b,2g,3j,4a,5c and their study partner has problems 1c,2e,3f,4j,5h (there are 105 unique homework assignments).
 This approach to generating a homework assignment guarantees that each student has a different problem set while covering the same material.
 While most instructors use this approach to homework, the founder of Chem21Labs implemented a novel approach to homework that was a true "game-changer" with phenomenal results.
-His approach is described after the last problem type.
+His "coach approach" is described after the last problem type.

 - Multiple Choice - contains 2 to 25 choices (text or image).
 Incorrect choices are greyed-out so students can't re-select them on subsequent tries.